sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.
 </aside>

+### Description
+This script fetches all workbooks accessible to a specific member based on their memberId.
+It retrieves the member's files, filters out the workbooks, and then lists their names, URLs, and version numbers.

 ### Running the Script
 Open the file `list-all.js` in the `workbooks` folder: